Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Project Manager

-Peta joined the Australian Network on Disability as Project Manager, working in the Strategic Development team in September 2022.
+Peta joined the Australian Network on Disability (AND) as Project Manager, working in the Strategic Development team in September 2022.

 With over 15 years working in the for-purpose sector, Peta is committed to contributing to an organisation that advocates for equality, dignity, and respect for all and empowers and enables people to achieve their potential.